AhmedHatemS/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9- Write a script that prints the result of POWER divided by DIVIDE, followed by a new line. <br/>
 10- Write a script that displays the result of BREATH to the power LOVE <br/> 11- Write a script that converts a number from base 2 to base 10. <br/>
+12- Create a script that prints all possible combinations of two letters, except oo. <br/>